Mohamed-Abouelhamd/Verification-of-FIFO-Buffer-with-SystemVerilog/README.md

   6)  Code Coverage: Perform code coverage analysis to assess the effectiveness of the testbench in exercising the RTL code.

 #### Note on the Design after verifying it:
-The design is working well except for when the full signal is asserted, the FIFO is not totally full.
+The design is correctly well except for when the full signal is asserted, the FIFO is not totally full.
 The last address does not contain data.